About the service and what to expect

 Here you will find information about Cruse Bereavement Support’s services, a listening ear from other young people, advice for any young person dealing with the loss of a loved one, families stories and parental/ guardian advice.

-For more information and to discuss accessing support that is right for you please call 0808 196 1768 to speak to a friendly member of our Central Access Point team.
+For more information and to discuss accessing support from Cruse please call 0808 196 1768 to speak to a member of our Central Access Point team.
 Alternatively, if you would prefer, you can arrange a callback.

 113 Queen's Road